arduino/arduino-builder/README.md

 You need [Go 1.4.3](https://golang.org/dl/#go1.4.3).

-Repo root contains script `setup_go_env_vars`.
+Repo root contains the script `setup_go_env_vars`.
 Use it as is or as a template for setting up Go environment variables.

+To install `codereview/patch` you have to install [Mercurial](https://www.mercurial-scm.org/) first.

 Once done, run the following commands: